Salmandabbakuti/xenea-discord-bot/README.md

 # CrossValue Gated Discord Bot

-CrossValue Gated Discord Bot which facilitates secure and gated exclusive access to server channels for users holding CrossValue Chain (XCR) tokens.
-The bot verifies user's XCR balance, granting them the CVC Insider role if they meet the required balance.
+CrossValue Gated Discord Bot which facilitates secure and gated exclusive access to server channels for users holding LinkFolio NFT deployed on crossvalue chain.
+The bot verifies user's LinkFolio(LIFO)balance, granting them the CVC Insider role if they have atleast 1 LIFO Token.
 This role provides exclusive access to crossvalue gated channel, and periodically checks and updates their roles based on their current balance.

 ### Prerequisites

 1. A Discord Account

 2. An ethereum compatible wallet(eg. Metamask) with XCR testnet tokens.
 You can get testnet tokens from the CrossValue Discord server.

+3. A LinkFolio Profile NFT minted to your wallet.
+You can mint a LinkFolio Profile NFT from the [LinkFolio Dapp](https://linkfol-io.vercel.app/)

 ### Steps: